joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/30/arts/bird-watching-podcasts-sean-bean.html

 **Powerful A.I.
 Super PACs Duel Over the Midterms: ‘This Is a War’**\
-`One is allied with Anthropic.
+`One super PAC is allied with Anthropic.
 The other is tied to OpenAI.
-They’re both spending millions to influence the midterms, and they’re leaving a trail of fearful candidates and canceled ads in their wake.`\
+They’re both spending millions to influence this year’s elections.`\
 https://www.nytimes.com/2026/05/30/us/politics/anthropic-openai-super-pacs-midterms.html

 **Can California Convince Teens to Work in Construction?**\